lsandini/cgmsim-site/docs/operate/meals.md

 ![Meal](../img/meal.jpg)

 Now you should see the meal appear on the Nightscout curve.
-Placing your cursor on top of the meal marker, the details shoulsd appear.
+Placing your cursor on top of the meal marker, the details should appear.

 ![Meal2](../img/meal2.jpg)
 <br>